NathStevo97/wedding-website/pocs/README.md

 # wedding-website
-Repository to host source code for the wedding website for the wedding of myself and my lovely fiancee.
+Repository to host source code for the Wedding Website for the wedding of myself and my lovely fiancee.